Yunzez/6463-RV32I_Processor_Design/README.md

 The testbench testing the memory program by storing data into different place by using various addresses, then read the data and check if read data match with expected value.

 ---
+7. Other small components: PC, MUX will not be tested for milestone 1.